-I began working in the area of mental health over 20 years ago.
-My interest began when I was a nursing student, working in the acute admissions psychiatric ward in Palmerston North.
-I trained in a variety of medical and surgical areas but I especially enjoyed mental health.
-My first paid job as an RN was in Wellington working with long-term mental health inpatients and helping them to integrate into the community.
-This role was very rewarding and provided me with a useful foundation for my future work.
+I began working in the area of mental health almost 30 years ago as a student nurse working in the acute admissions psychiatric ward in Palmerston North.
+I trained in a variety of medical and surgical areas but was especially drawn to the area of mental health.
+My first paid work was the post graduate internship at Porirua, working mostly with long-term mental health patients in the community.
+This role was very rewarding and provided me with such useful insights and foundation for my future work.

-After travelling to the UK and working for both private and public healthcare systems in mental health and oncology, I returned to New Zealand and spent the following six years working in medical recruitment, specialising in placing nursing staff into mental health employment.
-I also ran courses for mental health nurses at the agency.
-In order to keep my nursing registration, I continued to work regular shifts caring for people requiring mental health respite.
-During that time I began studying for my Masters in Psychotherapy.
+After travelling to the UK and working in both private and public healthcare systems in mental health and oncology, I returned to NZ and spent the following six years working in medical recruitment, working the odd shift in mental health respite when needed.
+I specialised in placing nursing staff into mental health employment.
+I also ran courses for these nurses at the agency.
+It was during this time that I began studying for my Masters in Psychotherapy.

-As part of my Masters internship I worked at a well-established counselling and psychotherapy centre in Epsom.
-Alongside my study I also worked at AUT as a group clinical supervisor for mental health diploma students, as well as tutoring students studying first level psychology papers.
-After graduating I worked as a case manager whilst also running my own small private psychotherapy practice.
-I eventually joined the NZ AIDS Foundation providing psychotherapy services for people with terminal illness.
-This was a valuable experience and I loved working with the team there but after 2 years I went on maternity leave and had my first child.
-When I went back to work I decided to return to private practice and cofounded Auckland City Therapy.
-I now work in general practice providing psychotherapy services for individuals and couples.
+As part of my Masters internship, I worked at a well established counselling and psychotherapy centre in Epsom.
+Alongside my study I also worked as a group clinical supervisor for mental health diploma students, as well as tutoring students studying first level psychology papers.
+After graduation I worked as a case manager whilst also running my own small private psychotherapy practice.
+I eventually joined the NZ AIDS Foundation providing psychotherapy for people needing support for HIV diagnoses and/or sexuality struggles.
+This was a valuable experience and I loved working with the team there, but after 2 years I went on maternity leave and had my first child.
+When I went back to work, I decided to return to private practice and co-founded Auckland City Therapy.
+I now work in general practice providing psychotherapy for individuals and couples.

 How to contact me

 Therapists can be difficult to get hold of because we can’t answer phone calls or emails when we are in client sessions.
-Simply fill in the form on this page and your details will be sent directly to my inbox and I will get back to you shortly.
-If you prefer you can phone or email me directly.
+The easiest way to contact me is to fill in the form on this page.
+Your details will be sent directly to my inbox and I will get back to you shortly.
+If you prefer you can also phone or email me directly.
 I look forward to hearing from you.